magento/merchdocs/src/sales/sales-menu.md

 ### Billing Agreements

-A [billing agreement]({% link payment/paypal-billing-agreements.md %}) is similar to a purchase order, except that it isn’t limited to a single purchase.
+A [billing agreement]({% link payment/paypal-billing-agreements.md %}) is similar to a purchase order, except that it isn't limited to a single purchase.
 During checkout, the customer chooses Billing Agreement as the payment method.
-A billing agreement streamlines the checkout process because the customer doesn’t have to enter payment information for each purchase.
+A billing agreement streamlines the checkout process because the customer doesn't have to enter payment information for each purchase.

 ### Transactions